La Cumbrecita: Tourism

+The land that would become the town was purchased in 1934 by a group of German immigrants who moved from Berlin in Germany to Argentina.
+The buyers began constructing Swiss-German themed homes on the land and selling it to their friends in Germany and Austria.
+In 1938, the town's streets were laid out.

-Populated by central European immigrants, the town is focused on eco-tourism and is designed completely for pedestrians.
+Populated by central European immigrants, the town is focused on eco-tourism and is designed completely for pedestrians, the only such town in Argentina.
 This town offers a range of hotels, lodges, and cabins that are decorated in an alpine style.
 There is a museum in the town that is dedicated to minerals that have been found in the area.

 The communal authorities declared the zone a protected environment and as of 1996 a "Pedestrian Town".
 Visitors must park their cars in the parking lot before entering the town.

+Population

+According to the INDEC 2001 census, there were 189 people living in La Cumbrecita and 156 in Calamuchita, which makes for a total of 345 people.
+In La Cumbrecita, there are 140 households that are counted.
+In each county, there are 97 and 43 people.